MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ---
-title: Sign in with Azure CLI interactively | Microsoft Docs
+title: Sign in with Azure CLI interactively at a command line | Microsoft Docs
 description: Learn how to sign into the Azure CIL interactively using az login
 author: jiasli
 ms.author: jiasli